Sleep Better With These 13 Expert Tips

 It's normal to wake up a few times

-“We expect to sleep for eight solid hours, but that’s actually not normal compared with global populations and our own evolutionary history.
+"We expect to sleep for eight solid hours, but that's actually not normal compared with global populations and our own evolutionary history.
 People naturally wake up two or three times a night.
-It’s worrying about it that’s the problem.” —Carol Worthman, PhD, an anthropologist at Emory University in Atlanta, Georgia.
-This is the serious reason you need to sleep in the dark.
+It's worrying about it that's the problem." —Carol Worthman, PhD, an anthropologist at Emory University in Atlanta, Georgia.
+Here are more reasons why you might be waking up in the middle of the night.

 Prop yourself up